 - Points for online streaming and downloads.
 Are you addicted to “The Crown” on Netflix?
 Has Amazon Music become your go-to to hear the latest songs?
 Can’t wait to read best-selling books on your Kindle?
 Itching to compete with other gamers on Steam?
 Uber Visa Card* offer you extra points when you use them to pay for your monthly memberships for these and other services.

-Uber Visa Card offers 4% back on dining, 3% back on hotel and airfare, 2% back for online purchases, and 1% on everything else You can also earn up to a $50 credit for digital music, video and shopping subscription services after spending $5,000 on the card every 12 months you have it.
+Uber Visa Card offers 5% back in Uber Cash on Uber rides, Uber Eats, and JUMP, 3% in Uber Cash on restaurants, bars, hotels, and airfare, and 1% back in Uber Cash on all other purchases You can also earn up to a $50 credit for digital music, video and shopping subscription services after spending $5,000 on the card every 12 months you have it.

 The bottom line